eBook published in August 2020 by COTRI, 298 pages

 Welcoming Chinese tourists by trying harder to understand them and to accept them in their diversity and by providing different levels of immersion into the destination with adequately adapted products should be the goal in the 2020s.
 Spending more on the satisfaction of the Chinese customers and less on often ineffective social media marketing will lead to highly effective recommendation marketing, increase the productivity of your staff and eliminate a source of possible tensions with the local population and administration.

 Yes, for the next one or two years, sanitation and hygiene will require more attention and transparent communication to regain the trust of Chinese guests.
-However, the CoViD-19 virus and its effect of compelling everybody in the industry to rethink tourism provides an opportunity to change the way Chinese outbound tourism – and other tourism maybe as well – is organised in a win-win-win-win way for guests, hosts, companies and the planet.
+However, the CoViD-19 virus and its effect of compelling everybody in the industry to rethink tourism provides an opportunity to change the way Chinese outbound tourism – and other tourism maybe as well – is organised in a 5xWin way for guests, staff, hosts, companies and the planet.

 COTRI China Outbound Tourism Research Institute * Luisenweg 109 * 20537 Hamburg/Germany